British Values at Bowesfield Primary School

 British Values are defined as:

 Tolerance of those of different faiths and beliefs

 Children have planned opportunities to explore and learn about British Values during collective worship, through the curriculum and when learning about significant current national or international events; or reflecting on world events, national commemorations and achievements by British citizens.

-Bowesfield is a Level 1 Rights Respecting School and we are working towards achieving Level 2.
+Bowesfield is a Silver Rights Respecting School and we are planning our journey to becoming Gold.
 As we extend children’s understanding of the United Nations Convention on the Rights of the Child, we extend their understanding of British Values and the relationship between the two.